softwaremill/FoXAI/README.md

 ```

 Once all the steps have been completed, the environment is ready to go.
-Virtual environment by default will be created with name `.venv` inside
+A virtual environment by default will be created with the name `.venv` inside
-project directory.
+the project directory.

 ## pyenv

-`pyenv` is a tool used to manage multiple version of Python.
+`pyenv` is a tool used to manage multiple versions of Python.
 To install
-this package follow instructions on project repository page:
+this package follow the instructions on the project repository page:
 https://github.com/pyenv/pyenv#installation.
 After installation You can
 install desired Python version, e.g. `3.8.16`:
 ```bash
 pyenv install 3.8.16
 ```

-The next step is required to be able to use desired version of Python with
+The next step is required to be able to use a desired version of Python with
 `poetry`.
-To activate specific version of Python interpreter execute command:
+To activate a specific version of Python interpreter execute the command:
 ```bash
 pyenv local 3.8.16 # or `pyenv global 3.8.16`
 ```

-Inside repository with `poetry` You can select specific version of Python
+Inside the repository with `poetry` You can select a specific version of Python
-interpreter with command:
+interpreter with the command:
 ```bash
 poetry env use 3.8.16
 ```

-After changing interpreter version You have to once again install all
+After changing the interpreter version You have to once again install all
 dependencies:
 ```bash
 poetry install